Tech-at-DU/React-Redux-Timers-Tutorial/P00-Introduction/content.md

 The app created in this tutorial could be the basis of a real world product like [Toggl.com](http://toggl.com)!

+# Why is this important?

+This gives practice in building web apps using React and getting familiar with the JSX syntax.
+As you go throughout this course, we'll be building more complex apps, so it's good to have the fundamentals down, which you'll learn in this tutorial!

 # Prerequisites

 To follow this tutorial, you should have...